bmo00/neptunoplus-status/arcade/cores-unsupported.md

-# neptUNO+ FPGA report: Cores missing
+# neptUNO+ FPGA report: Cores unsupported

-This report provides an overview of the arcade cores cores missing for the **neptUNO+** FPGA.
+This report provides an overview of the arcade cores cores unsupported for the **neptUNO+** FPGA.

 ## 📊 Summary:
 - **Cores available in the database:** 240